 - Have high blood pressure (hypertension)

-- Are exposed to certain chemicals in the workplace, among them cadmium (a type of metal), asbestos, some herbicides, benzene and organic solvents.
+- Are exposed to certain chemicals in the workplace including cadmium, asbestos, some herbicides, benzene, and organic solvents

 If you have early stages of kidney cancer, you may not have any symptoms of the disease.
 Those who do experience symptoms, though, are likely to experience the following:

 The Comprehensive Kidney Cancer Program at Mount Sinai has one of the most robust research and clinical trials programs in the country.
 Dr. Badani has published extensively on surgical techniques, and outcomes of treatment for kidney cancer.
 His philosophy is that new discovery and innovation is the cornerstone to medical advancement and improvement in survival and quality of life for the patient.

 With thousands of patients with kidney cancer in our clinical database, we are able to perform high-level research to develop new surgical and non-surgical treatments.
 Dr. Badani’s lab is working hard at testing new technology to determine their value in real practice.
 This includes looking at new surgical tools as well as innovative genomic sequencing to determine how to individualize treatment for maximum effectiveness.

 In collaboration with the Tisch Cancer Institute, we lead clinical trials and coordinate advanced cancer treatment that provide cutting edge care in the hands of our physicians.
 We are involved with clinical trials testing new drug regimens against the current standard, as well as, offer trials to some patients who otherwise do not have any other options.